 - The freeware Flash Dark Cut series features this trope as a deliberate Darker and Edgier version of Trauma Center.
 Pretty much every operation is a medieval, battlefield, or otherwise non-standard surgery center Played for Drama with lots of grit and blood and creepiness.

 - The game Surgeon Simulator 2013 can be described as "QWOP gets his medical license".
 And it is just as darkly hilarious as it sounds.
+Even if the patient has their lungs on the floor, their ribcage smashed beyond repair, and about five milliliters of blood left, as long as you fulfill the given objective the operation will end successfully.

 - Fallout 3: When Vault 101's Mr. Handy is assigned to be the vault's doctor, he ends up amputating a patient's leg instead of treating their sprained big toe, killing her.
 In Point Lookout, the Lone Wanderer undergoes a lobotomy at the hands of a Back-Alley Doctor while under the influence of psychedelics.